What It Tastes Like

 💡 Behind the Cup

-A pistachio latte keeps the same structure as a traditional latte: espresso combined with steamed milk.
+A pistachio latte follows the same structure as a traditional latte: espresso combined with milk.

-The pistachio flavor is usually introduced through syrup, cream, or flavored cold foam.
-Because pistachio syrups are typically sweetened, the drink behaves like other flavored lattes such as vanilla or caramel.
+The pistachio flavor is added through syrup, cream, or cold foam.
+Because most pistachio syrups are sweetened, the drink behaves similarly to other flavored lattes like vanilla or caramel.

 📌 Good to Know